miltoncandelero/miltoncandelero.github.io/_posts/2019-03-14-change-anchor-point-for-an-object.md

   - haxe
   - game development
 ---
 You have your graphic, you just need to rotate it 90º.
-You set the rotation variable and....
+You set the rotation variable and...
 Wait... where did it go?
-Your platformer character has to turn around, just set scaleX to -1 and....
+Your platformer character has to turn around, just set scaleX to -1 and...
 Wait... why did it step left?

 If this is you, you are probably suffering from the fact that the anchor point for all objects in OpenFL is located on the top-left-most point of it.
 But... there must be a simple way to set the anchor right?...
 Right? 😰